Czino/inputs-outputs-functions/README.md

 Here we are building an intricate web of connections between elements in an ecological design connected by their inputs, outputs and functions.

-Inspired by **Gaia's Garden - A Guide to Home-Scale Permaculture** by Toby Hemenway.
+Inspired by [[Gaia's Garden - A Guide to Home-Scale Permaculture, 2nd Edition]] by Toby Hemenway.

 ## How to view